interior-castle/nicomachean-ethics/book-2.md

 It is clear that moral virtue comes by training and not by nature.
 We often form habits opposed to virtue, which wouldn't happen if it was our nature to be virtuous.
 Instead, we have to train ourselves in order to act virtuously.
 Our nature disposes us to receive virtues, but we become temperate or just by doing temperate or just acts.
 (Likewise, if we perform indulgent or unjust acts, we become indulgent or unjust.)

+There's a nice contrast here: With things that are given by nature, the capacity comes first, and the activity comes from it.
+But in moral matters, you acquire the capacity by first exercising the act.
+The capacity of the senses is had by nature; whereas virtues and arts you exercise before you even get the capacity.

 In short, "states of character arise out of like activites."
 For this reason, training in virtue from youth makes a big difference, or perhaps all of the difference, in whether we end up good or bad.

 ## Chapter 2

 Because good and right actions require the judgment of particular circumstances, there is no fixed, precise, and exact answer for which actions are virtuous.
-Nevertheless, in any given situation, there will be some right course of action that can go wrong either by excess or deficiency.
+Nevertheless, in any given situation, there will be — *for us*, not objectively — some right course of action that can go wrong either by excess or deficiency.
 The excesses and deficiencies have to do with our actions and response to pleasures and pains.
 Since our actions create our character, someone who consistently fails by excess will be an excessive person (e.g., self-indulgence), and someone who consistently fails by deficiency will become deficient (e.g., a coward).

 Not only do our actions create our character, but when we have the right sort of character we become more able to do virtuous things.
 The temperate man, who became temperate through denial of pleasure, is the one most capable of abstaining from pleasures.